uber-go/fx/config/README.md

 ## Populate

-`Populate` is akin to `json.Unmarshal()` in that it takes a pointer to a custom struct and fills in the fields.
-It returns a `true` if the requested fields were found and populated properly, and `false` otherwise.
+`Populate` is akin to `json.Unmarshal()` in that it takes a pointer to a custom struct or any other type and fills in the fields.
+It returns an error, if the requested were not populated properly.

 For example, say we have the following YAML file: